hhaji/Deep-Learning/Recitation-Assignments/README.md

 **Please consult with your mentor for more information!**

-<-> The final project announced at Shahrivar 26!
+<-> The final project was announced at Shahrivar 26!
 Please follow the schedule!

 # Submission Instruction